barath-sk17/DataGenie-LLM/README.md

 3. **PostgreSQL Connection Parameters**: Set the connection parameters for your PostgreSQL database (hostname, database name, username, password, port) using the respective variables (`hostname`, `database`, `username`, `pwd`, `port_id`).

-4. **Running the Script**: Execute the script `csv_to_postgresql_importer.py`.
+4. **Running the Script**: Execute the script `script_ai.py`.
 It will read the input CSV file, dynamically generate the table schema, create the table in the PostgreSQL database, and insert the data.

-## Dependencies
-- Python 3.x
-- `csv` module (built-in)
-- `psycopg2` library for PostgreSQL database connection

 ## Run-Command
 ```bash